OrionExplorer/dcpam/README.md

 > **Information**: offline extraction (flat files) and other online sources will be available in the future.

+Before Extract process begin, it is possible to run set of SQL queries to perform on DCPAM Database.

+#### Staging
 Depending on the configuration, extracted data is stored instantly either in the Staging Area or target tables directly.
 That means inserted, deleted and modified records from all source systems coexist in the transitional tables at the same time and must be properly marked.
 But this is another big performance boost: DCPAM can execute a number of simple SELECT queries instead of one complex SQL with many joins and other conditions, so impact on the source system is minimal.

+Staging Area is a separate area in Data Warehouse, and DCPAM **does not require** it to be located in the same database or even on the same server.

 #### Change Data Capture